Dyanne Bito

-Dyanne Marie Christine Bito ([diˈjɑnə maːˈri krɪsˈtinə ˈbitoː]; born 10 August 1981) is a Dutch former football defender who played for the Netherlands women's national football team and clubs in the Netherlands and Germany.
+Dyanne Marie Christine Bito ([diˈjɑnə maːˈri krɪsˈtinə ˈbitoː]; born 10 August 1981) is a Dutch former footballer who played as a forward or defender for the Netherlands national team and clubs in the Netherlands and Germany.

 Club career

 Bito began her career in Haarlem where she played for Geel-Wit in 1994, she moved to The Yellow Black Boys (TYBB) in 1998 and to ASV Wartburgia in 2000.

 In 2004, she signed with FFC Heike Rheine of the German Bundesliga.
 She stayed 3 seasons in Germany and scored 30 league goals in 63 league appearances.

 She returned to the Netherlands ahead of the 2007–08 season and played for ADO Den Haag in the inaugural women's Eredivisie.
 Until that point in her career, Bito played as a forward but at ADO she began playing as a right-back.
 She also made her debut in the UEFA Women's Cup (now known as UEFA Women's Champions League) during the 2007–08 UEFA Women's Cup first qualifying round match against KÍ of the Faroe Islands.

 In 2008, she signed with AZ Alkmaar and won the Eredivisie titles in 2008–09 and 2009–10.
 Bito won the KNVB Women's Cup in 2010–11, she played in the final where AZ defeated SC Heerenveen by 2–0.

 When AZ decided to stop its women's football activities after the conclusion of the 2010–11 season, Bito was amongst the many players who moved to newly created club Telstar.
 She played in the BeNe League, when it replaced the Eredivisie in 2012.
 After four seasons at the club, Bito announced her retirement from football in 2015.